 Putting The Best Foot Forward

-However, the increasing challenges for Facebook that are tightly bound with its ad-based revenue model are repeatedly putting Zuckerberg and Team in a tough spot.
+However, the increasing challenges for Facebook that are tightly bound to its ad-based revenue model are repeatedly putting Zuckerberg and Team in a tough spot.

-These increasing challenges for Facebook in regards to its advertising business and Twitter’s subscription-model explorations, have brought some glary questions to the forefront:
+These increasing challenges for Facebook in regard to its advertising business and Twitter’s subscription-model explorations have brought some glary questions to the forefront:

 - Has all of its earlier challenges cooked up a perfect storm for Facebook to start looking to diversify its revenue streams?